codurance/academy-september-2021/README.md

 - Database migration needs to be considered as a priority for migrating data for any database changes on the production server https://www.npmjs.com/package/dynamodb-migrations this library can be considered.
 Currently the application has a retain policy for the production server whereby any modifications to the database would need to be manually migrated or (worse) deleted loosing data integrity.

 - For each of the input fields sanitised input needs to be considered from a 3rd party security input library.
 If this is not considered there is the potential for malicious actors within the application to gain unauthorised access.
 Simply removing all symbols in a sanitisation would mean things like searching for C# wouldn't work from within a search query.

+- May want to consider semantic versioning for production releases https://semver.org/.

+- May want to consider continuous deployment after acceptance tests have passed.